AsterRisk/COMP3101-Processor/README.md

 timeRequired - an integer denoting the time requirement of the job in milliseconds

 state - a String denoting the current state of the process [ready, running, (done, finished)].
+(Done, Finished) both come together to represent the standard "completed" state.
+They are separated solely for the purpose of visualisation.
 Blocked processes were NOT implemented for this  simulation. priority - An integer denoting the urgency of the process.
 Lower priorities are treated as more urgent.
 For this simulation, priorities range from [0, 10]

 PRIORITY QUEUE: